 Rubber seals run all the way around the roof where it joins with the car body and windows.
 It is important to keep these clean and moisturised with a suitable product.
-Maintenance is generally very straight forward, involving cleaning the rubber and treating it with a suitable product.
-In a worst case scenario the seals will be damaged and need replacing.
+Maintenance is generally very straightforward, involving cleaning the rubber and treating it with a suitable product.
+In a worst-case scenario, the seals will be damaged and need replacing.
 Drainage channels can become blocked with dirt and water will back up in these until it floods into the cabin or bodywork.
 Again, the solution is a thorough cleaning job.

 In conclusion, most leaking convertible roofs can be cured with a simple cleaning job and it shouldn’t be too off-putting, however, you should check the car for the source of the leaks as it is possible they are caused by a neglected and damaged component.
-A well maintained roof is easy to spot, less obvious may be damage to carpets from flooding – tell-tale signs other than dampness being musty smells or overuse of air-fresheners to cover this up.
+A well-maintained roof is easy to spot, less obvious may be damage to carpets from flooding – tell-tale signs other than dampness being musty smells or overuse of air-fresheners to cover this up.

 Time of year

-Finally, the time of year and even weather patterns can effect demand and therfore price of used convertible cars.
+Finally, the time of year and even weather patterns can affect demand and therefore the price of used convertible cars.
 Depending on your local climate, the end of Summer can often be the best time to start shopping for a convertible.
 Most dealers will be keen to clear their stocks as sales will be slow over the winter and they won’t want money tied up in a car that may be difficult to sell.
 If you are buying in the Autumn or Winter, push for a discount.

 As with any car, do your research on the weak spots of the specific model and then look at these carefully.
-Go into it with your eyes open and convertible ownership can be rewarding and trouble free.
+Go into it with your eyes open and convertible ownership can be rewarding and trouble-free.